-- 32. The Turks and Caicos Islands is still in the process of drafting legislation and reviewing the implementation of recommendations made by the Examiners.
-With the exception of Rec.
-19, generally, none of the Examiners' recommendations have been fully complied with. - 33.
-Based on the aforementioned, it is recommended that The Turks and Caicos Islands remain on enhanced follow-up and report back to the Plenary in May 2010.
+- of the Examiners' recommendations pertaining to the core and key Recommendations have not been met. - 42.
+Based on the aforementioned, it is recommended that The Turks and Caicos Islands remain on expedited follow-up and report back to the Plenary in November 2010.